BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSB/ExperimentKits/index.md

    - Encourage critical analysis of discrepancies or unexpected results between different experimental groups.
    - Foster discussions on possible reasons for variations and refine experimental techniques for future trials.

-## Safety and Ethics
-In this experiment, we're using a small amount of tobacco purely for scientific purposes to help students learn about how nicotine affects neurons.
-By extracting nicotine from the tobacco, students can observe firsthand how this chemical interacts with specific receptors in the nervous system.
-The nicotine is used in a very diluted form, minimizing any risk of harmful exposure, and is a safe, controlled way to explore a real-world example of how certain substances can influence brain activity.
-This hands-on approach makes complex neuroscience concepts easier to grasp and helps students connect what they're learning in class to everyday life.

-### Be Kind to Crickets

-1. Discuss the ethical use of animals in research.
-2. Ensure students understand the importance of treating the crickets humanely and minimizing their discomfort.